 It was registered in 1995 under the Society Ordinance Act (Registration number SO 8612).
 In 2000 MVIWATA was registered as a Trust Fund under the Trustees Act of 1956.
-Following the introduction of the Non-governmental Act of 2002, MVIWATA was received a compliance certificate in 2007.
-Under this Act, MVIWATA is a non-profit private organisation.
-The national office of MVIWATA is situated in Morogoro town.
+Following the introduction of the Non-governmental Act of 2002, MVIWATA received a compliance certificate in 2007 under registration number 1930.
+Under this Act, MVIWATA is a non-profit organisation.
+The Head Office of MVIWATA is situated in Morogoro Municipal.

 To strengthen farmers’ groups and networks, facilitate communication and learning among farmers for the purpose of defending the interests of small scale farmers.

 To become a strong national farmers’ organisation that will guarantee small-scale farmers’ participation

 The slogan of MVIWATA is Mtetezi wa Mkulima ni Mkulima Mwenyewe literally means the defender of a farmer is the farmer.

 This slogan underlines the philosophy of MVIWATA that farmers are the first change agents of their own lives!

 MVIWATA was formed to address challenges facing smallholder farmers such as lack of a strong national organisation of small scale farmers in the country, exclusion of small scale farmers from decision making process on matters that touch the welfare of small scale farmers and under-representation or complete lack of representation of small scale farmers in decision making bodies, low prices of agricultural produce, unreliable markets and lack of access to financial services.
 To address these challenges, MVIWATA has been implementing various interventions focusing on lobbying and advocacy and economic empowerment of small-scale farmers.
 These interventions are based on the five years Strategic Plan of MVIWATA (2017 – 2021).